 What is hydrocodone?

-Hydrocodone is a medication most often used to treat pain.
+Hydrocodone is a medication used to treat pain.
 It belongs to a group of medications called opioids.
 Opioids are sometimes called narcotics.
 Some commonly used hydrocodone products also contain other medications, such as acetaminophen.
 These include the brand names Lortab®, Norco® and Vicodin®.
+For more information on acetaminophen, please see our fact sheet: https://mothertobaby.org/fact-sheets/acetaminophen-pregnancy/.

 I am taking hydrocodone, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?

-This is not yet known.
-Two studies reported that taking hydrocodone in the first trimester increased the chance of heart defects, and one of the studies reported a small increased chance of spina bifida (an opening in the spine and spinal cord) and gastroschisis (an opening in the wall of the abdomen).
-However, the number of women exposed to hydrocodone in these studies was small, so it is difficult to make an association between the medication and the birth defects.
-It is possible that other factors, such as other drugs the mothers took, or a combination of drugs, could have been responsible for the birth defects.
-In addition, two other studies on hydrocodone did not found an increased chance of birth defects.
+Two studies reported that taking hydrocodone in the first trimester increased the chance of heart defects.
+One of the studies also reported a small increased chance of spina bifida (an opening in the spine and spinal cord) and gastroschisis (an opening in the wall of the abdomen).
+However, the number of pregnancies exposed to hydrocodone in these studies was small and these studies have not found a specific pattern of birth defects caused by hydrocodone.
+Two other studies on hydrocodone did not find an increased chance of birth defects.
+It is possible that other factors, such as other exposures, or a combination of exposures, could have been responsible for the birth defects.
+Based on available studies, if there is an increased chance for birth defects with any opioid use in pregnancy, it is likely to be small.

 Could hydrocodone cause other pregnancy complications?*

-Possibly.
-One study found that women who used hydrocodone and other opioids in pregnancy were more likely to have babies that were born smaller than expected.
-However, the women in this study who used opioids were also more likely to smoke during pregnancy, which can also cause babies to be born small.
-Other studies of women who used opioids throughout pregnancy also found an increased chance for smaller babies, as well as other adverse outcomes including stillbirth, premature delivery, and fetal distress during labor.
-This is more commonly reported in women who are using heroin or misusing hydrocodone (taking prescribed opioid pain medications in greater amounts or for longer than recommended by their health providers).
+One study found that people who used hydrocodone and other opioids in pregnancy were more likely to have babies that were born smaller than expected.
+However, the people in this study who used opioids were also more likely to smoke cigarettes during pregnancy, which can also cause babies to be born small.
+Studies involving those who regularly use opioids during their pregnancy have found an increased chance for poor pregnancy outcomes such as poor growth of the baby, stillbirth, preterm delivery (birth before 37 weeks of pregnancy), and C-section.
+This is more commonly reported in those who are taking heroin or who are using opioids in higher doses or for longer than recommended by their healthcare provider.
+Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section below on neonatal abstinence syndrome.)

-Possibly.
-Neonatal abstinence syndrome (NAS) is the term used to describe withdrawal symptoms in newborns from medications that a mother takes during pregnancy.
-Studies of pregnant women using prescribed hydrocodone and other opioid pain medications have reported an increased chance for NAS.
+Neonatal abstinence syndrome (NAS) is the term used to describe withdrawal symptoms in newborns from medication that a person takes during pregnancy.
+Studies of pregnancies exposed to prescribed hydrocodone and other opioid pain medications have reported an increased chance for NAS.
 The chance of NAS may be higher if these medications are used late in pregnancy.
+Symptoms of NAS include trouble breathing, extreme sleepiness, poor feeding, irritability, sweating, tremors, vomiting and diarrhea.
+Most often, symptoms of NAS appear two days after birth and may last more than two weeks.
+If needed, babies can be treated for withdrawal.
+If you used an opioid, it is important that your pediatrician know to check for symptoms of NAS in your newborn.

 Will taking hydrocodone during pregnancy affect my baby’s behavior or cause learning problems?

-Studies find that pregnant women who take opioids in higher doses or for longer than recommended by their health care providers (i.e. misuse or “abuse” opioids) have an increased risk for pregnancy problems.
-These include poor growth of the baby, stillbirth, premature delivery, and c-section.
-Some women who misuse opioids also have other habits that can result in health problems for both the mother and the baby.
-For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and premature birth.
-Sharing needles to inject opioids increases the risk of getting diseases like hepatitis C and/or HIV, which can cross the placenta and infect the baby.
+Studies find that those who take opioids in higher doses or for longer than recommended by their healthcare providers (i.e. misuse or “abuse” opioids) have an increased chance for pregnancy problems.
+These include poor growth of the baby, stillbirth, preterm delivery, and need for a C-section.
+The chance of NAS may be higher if these medications are misused in pregnancy.
+Some people who misuse opioids also have other habits that can result in health problems for themselves and their pregnancy.
+For example, poor diet choices can lead to not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and preterm birth.
+Sharing needles to inject opioids increases the chance of getting diseases like hepatitis C and/or HIV, which can cross the placenta and infect the baby.

 Can I take hydrocodone while I am breastfeeding?*

-There are no studies looking at possible risks to a pregnancy when a father takes hydrocodone.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the Paternal Exposures MotherToBaby fact sheet at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+It is not known if hydrocodone could affect fertility in men.
+However, use or misuse of opioids in general has been shown to lower fertility in men.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references.